The Top 3PL Companies for Ecommerce in 2020

 Merchants focused on selling through Amazon and wanting the Primed badge.
 While there is support for other platforms, Amazon’s FBA is focused on providing the best services to merchants that heavily prioritize them.
 If you want to make your own website the main source of sales for your business, Amazon is not the best fit.

-Now that you know about the top third-party logistics providers, which one is best for you?
-As a growing ecommerce business, you need a 3PL that can manage fulfillment for your growing business with years of experience and fulfillment solutions.
+Now that you know about the top 3PL providers, which one is best for you?
+As a growing ecommerce business, you need a third-party logistics providers that can manage fulfillment for your growing business with years of experience and fulfillment solutions.

 Learn how ShipBob has helped thousands of ecommerce businesses and how they can help you.
 Request a quote today.